LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 	3. Who killed Belron the Gunsmith / burned down the store?
 	4. Why did Queen Cressida Croft re-instate the bounty?
 	5. Obtaining high-tech equipment: weapons, armour, etc.
-	6. Helping Numerian druids weave together greater high-tech equipment with their primal magics.
+	6. Helping Numerian druids weave together greater high-tech equipment with their primal magic.
 	7. Make Numeria safe/great again.
 Reduce the threat to the local populace (druids and town of Torch).
 	8. Why is Carnon pulled so strongly towards the shards of sin / aeon stones?
 	9. Who is the Aeon?